Search This Blog

 (B) Have the same number of states

-(C) Recognize the same set of tokens
+(C) Recognise the same set of tokens

 (D) Have the same number of edges and states